-The Class A Shares also incur a quarterly incentive fee equal to 20% of the Net Profits of the Fund, if any, during each calendar quarter (each a 'Performance Period'), accrued with respect to each Share of the Fund.
+The Class A Shares also incur a quarterly incentive fee equal to 20% of the Net Profits of the Fund, if any, during each calendar quarter (each a 'Performance Period'), accrued with respect to each Class A Share of the Fund.
 The Net Profits are computed in a manner consistent with the principles applicable to the computation of the net assets of the Fund.
-If a Share has a loss chargeable to it during any Performance Period, and during a subsequent performance period there is a profit allocable to such Class A Share, there will be no incentive fee payable until the amount of the net loss previously allocated has been recouped.
-Incentive fees are only paid when the net asset value of the Shares increase above a previously established "high water mark" net asset value for those Shares.
+If a redeemable preference share has a loss chargeable to it during any Performance Period, and during a subsequent Performance Period there is a profit allocable to such Class A Share, there will be no incentive fee payable until the amount of the net loss previously allocated has been recouped.
+Incentive fees are only paid when the net asset value of the Class A Shares increase above a previously established "high water mark" net asset value for those Class A Shares.

-In the event of either a redemption being made at a date other than the end of a performance period or the Management Agreement is terminated at any time prior to the last day of a performance period, the incentive fee will be computed as though the termination date or redemption date, as applicable, was the last day of such performance period.
+In the event of either a redemption being made at a date other than the end of a Performance Period or the Management Agreement is terminated at any time prior to the last day of a Performance Period, the incentive fee will be computed as though the termination date or Redemption Date, as applicable, was the last day of such Performance Period.
 Once earned, the incentive fee will be retained by the investment manager regardless of the Fund's future results.